YOUNG PLAYWRIGHTS FESTIVAL

 - At the start of the school year, we embed our professional teaching artists in partner schools across the state of Maryland.

-- In six sessions, our professional teaching artist will lead your class of up to 25 students through the play-writing process; producing short plays that can be submitted to the annual Young Playwrights Festival competition.
+- Through our residency program, our professional teaching artist leads a class of up to 25 students through the play-writing process; producing short plays that can be submitted to the annual Young Playwrights Festival competition.

-- Students in grades 1-12 are given tools to communicate their ideas, develop characters, write dialogue, and shape their stories.
+- Students in grades 1–12 are given tools to communicate their ideas, develop characters, write dialogue, and shape their stories and classroom teachers find new ways to engage students in writing.

 - Classroom teachers find new ways to engage students in writing.